-Permit me to conclude by suggesting that we put these matters in perspective in human terms.
-Right now, there is a lot of tension in the developing world, a sense that there is not much chance for growth, or for a decent standard of living for the next generation.
-Many debtors also face the prospect of high unemployment and runaway inflation for a long time.
+Permit me to conclude by suggesting that while we sit in an elegant conference hall, well dressed, and share, hopefully, some erudition about the world of finance, we put these matters in perspective in human terms.
+Right now, there is a lot of tension in the developing world, a sense that there is not much chance for decent standard of living for the or for a generation. debtors also face the Many prospect of unemployment and runaway inflation for a long time.
 There is a lot of pain out there.
 At the same time, expectations are being raised by the recent initiatives.
 If it turns out the money is not there or the initiative does not fairly allocate pain, risk and advantage, then it is not likely to work.
 Given the raised expectations that, in turn, could exacerbate an already volatile environment.
 I sense we would all be well served by more definition, modesty of anticipated results and clarity.